excaliburjs/Excalibur/README.md

 - Follow our [Installation](https://excaliburjs.com/docs/installation) guide to learn how to install Excalibur
 - Follow our [Getting Started](https://excaliburjs.com/docs/getting-started) guide if you're looking to get started.
 - Learn what [Features](https://excaliburjs.com/docs/features) are available for you to leverage in your games
-- View the [Release roadmap](https://github.com/excaliburjs/Excalibur/milestones) to see what's coming next
+- View the [1.0 Release roadmap](https://github.com/excaliburjs/Excalibur/issues/1161) to see what's coming next

 :exclamation: **_Note:_** Excalibur is still in version 0.x, which means this project and its associated plugins may be a little rough around the edges.
 We try to minimize API changes, but breaking changes **will occur** in new released versions.
 Excalibur is a labor of love and the product of many hours of spare time.
 Thanks for checking it out!